 If you need to ensure a package that is more valuable (electronics, for example), you’ll be required to declare a higher dollar value.
 This will affect the customs duty charges abroad, which can vary greatly but may be as high as 30-40% of the value of the package.
 It is the receiver’s responsibility to pay this before the package can be released, so your student may receive a hefty bill from the local authorities along with the items that you send.
 They will not be able to receive their items until the custom’s bill is paid.
 Consider if it is worth sending your student an expensive item given this fact.
 Note that you can not mail medication to Scandinavia.

-There are many different options for mailing packages: U.S. Postal Service, UPS, FedEx, DHL, etc. The cost will vary on your timeline, as well as the size, weight, and origin of the package.
+There are many different options for mailing packages: U.S. Postal Service, UPS, FedEx, DHL, etc. The cost will vary based on your timeline, as well as the size, weight, and origin of the package.
 Most websites can give you a price estimate.

 Sending Mail to DIS Copenhagen Students:

 If you plan to mail a package or letter to your student currently studying at the DIS Copenhagen location, it can be sent to the DIS main address below.
 Someone will be there to sign for packages during opening hours, and all students have personal mail folders for smaller items.
 It is your student’s responsibility to check their mail folder, but they will be emailed if they receive a package.